Varian-MedicalAffairsAppliedSolutions/PlanDeliverySimulator/README.md

 Inspired by Park et al. (2014), this metric is designed to pinpoint specific, highly dynamic, and challenging moments in the plan.
 It is only available in the time-based "Simulate Delivery" mode.
 It works by:

 1.  **Flagging MLC Activity:** It "flags" any control points where the MLC leaves have to move or accelerate very quickly (based on the plan's overall motion characteristics).
-2.  **Weighting by Other Dynamics:** These "flagged" points of high MLC activity are then assigned a higher complexity score if other machine parts—like the gantry, collimator, or even the dose rate—are also changing rapidly at the same time.
+2.  **Weighting by Other Dynamics:** These "flagged" points of high MLC activity are then assigned a higher complexity score if other machine partsâ€”like the gantry, collimator, or even the dose rateâ€”are also changing rapidly at the same time.

 In short, a high Local MIt score identifies spots in the plan where many systems are being pushed toward their operational limits simultaneously, indicating a moment of high delivery complexity.